Director, Refugee Representation

 Prior to that, Jenna received a public interest fellowship to work for Asylum Access Ecuador, where she provided legal services for refugees and led a prison advocacy project in an effort to ensure that detained migrants were guaranteed protection under the 1951 Refugee Convention and the 1967 Protocol.
 Jenna litigated and presented oral arguments before Ecuador’s highest court in a case involving Ecuador’s unlawful imprisonment and denial of reparations to a Guinean refugee.

 Jenna has a dual degree in international relations and Spanish language and literature from the University of San Diego.
 She received her Juris Doctorate from Loyola Law School, Los Angeles.
 She is a member of the American Immigration Lawyers Association and is admitted to practice law in California.
-She is fluent in Spanish.
+She is a frequent speaker on immigration-related topics affecting asylum seekers and is fluent in Spanish.